elan-ev/tobira/docs/auth/README.md

 In this documentation, we will use nginx.
 We assume basic understanding of how to set up a reverse proxy in front of a backend application.

-The following subsection describe the general approach when using/not using Tobira's login page/session management.
+The following subsection describes the general approach when using/not using Tobira's login page/session management.
 For a more concrete look at how a setup might look like, check out these specific cases:

 - [Tobira's login page and session management](./all-tobira.md)